 What is the CHISQ.INV.RT Function?

-The CHISQ.INV.RT Function is categorized under Statistical functions.
+The CHISQ.INV.RT Function is categorized under Excel Statistical functions.
 It will calculate the inverse of the right-tailed probability of a chi-square distribution.
 We use this function to compare observed and expected values.

 In financial analysis, the CHISQ.INV.RT function can be used to find out and compare observed and expected values.
-For example, a genetic experiment might hypothesize that the next generation of plants bearing fruits will exhibit a certain set of taste.
-By comparing the observed results with the expected ones, we can decide whether our original hypothesis is valid or not.
+For example, a genetic experiment might hypothesize that the next generation of plants bearing fruits will exhibit a certain set of traits.
+By comparing the observed results with the expected ones, we can decide whether our hypothesis is valid or not.

 The CHISQ.INV.RT function uses the following arguments: